Laptop buying guide: 8 essential tips to know before you buy

 Before you look at specs or pricing, you need to figure out just how portable you need your laptop to be.
 Laptops are usually categorized by their display sizes:

-• 15 to 16 inches: The most common size remains 15-inch laptops, usually weighing between 3 and 5.5 pounds, while 16-inch laptops like the MacBook Pro 16 are increasingly popular.
-Consider these sizes if you want a larger screen and you're not planning to carry your notebook around often.
+• 15 to 16 inches: The most common size remains 15-inch laptops, usually weighing between 3 and 5.5 pounds, while 16-inch laptops like the MacBook Pro 16 are rising in popularity.
+Consider these sizes if you want a larger screen and you're not planning to carry your notebook around too often.

 4. Check that keyboard and touchpad